 NEIGHBORHOOD: South Slope, Brooklyn

 As a senior art director and freelance illustrator, Keegan Sanford knows firsthand the power of great design.
-Couple that with words that set your heart alight, and you’ve got something tangible, impactful, and, in the case of the limited-edition T-shirts he created to help raise funds for Covid-19 relief, you’ve got something truly galvanizing.
+Couple that with words that set your heart alight and you’ve got something tangible, impactful, and, in the case of the limited-edition T-shirts he created to help raise funds for Covid-19 relief, something truly galvanizing.
 “I love New York because New York loves you”—these words, spoken by Governor Cuomo, motivated Keegan and his fiancé, Emily Wehunt, to create a product and digital space to help New Yorkers in need during the health crisis.